 We need to empower people of size with positive, evidence-based information to encourage healthy decision making throughout pregnancy and beyond.

-Along with having a better understanding of the increased plus size pregnancy risks, we need to talk about the bias against people of size that exists in the medical community.
+Along with talking about plus size pregnancy risks, we need to talk about the bias against people of size that exists in the medical community.

 When Rebecca was teaching Pathophysiology to nursing students in a big lecture hall, she’d always have her mom give a guest speech by video.
-For many years her mother ran a support group for plus size women and talks about the struggles people of size face.
+For many years her mother ran a support group for plus size women.
+She talks about the struggles people of size face.

 Following this insightful talk, Rebecca would ask the nursing students a question.
 She asked them to raise their hand if they have heard nurses or doctors disparage patients because of their size or mock them in any way.
 Every time this question was asked, 100% of the students would raise their hands in the large auditorium.